sobpf/ReactiveProgramming/index.md

 What is functional programming?
 In short, functional programming is programming without mutable variables and assignments as well as imperative control flows.
 That means variables are constant, once a value is assigned to them, it won't change.

 For example, we want to programm a light switcher.
-We have a light which is an or off.
+We have a light which is on or off.
 First approach could be something like that:

 ```javascript
 var light = {